UModeler/UModeler.Sphinx.Doc/overview.rst

 MeshFilter Component
 ===========================

-New UIs are added in the MeshFilter component to save a mesh as .asset file.
+There are new UIs in the MeshFilter component to save a mesh as .asset file.
 The asset file is a kind of a reference to geometry data.
 It prevents mesh data from being lost in the prefab.

 When you create a UModeler object at first, the mesh doesn't exist yet.